 10. Prioritize User-Friendly

 User-friendly does not just pertain to being mobile-friendly.
 In fact, 83% of mobile users say that a consistent experience across all devices is very important.
 It is critical that a user can view a website on a computer, then view it on a phone or tablet and pick up where he or she left off without any confusion.
 The goal should be to create a seamless experience for your site visitor’s across all devices.

-In the example below, Twenty Over Ten client, Catalyst Wealth Planning has a website design that is effortless to navigate across all devices.
+In the example below, Twenty Over Ten client, Masso Torrence has a website design that is effortless to navigate across all devices.

 About the author

 Blair is a digital marketing assistant at Twenty Over Ten and has a passion for uncovering what drives online traffic and the highest engagement.
 She follows more animals on Instagram than humans and her greatest achievement is her daughter, Grey.